 Thankfully we can help you build in-demand employability skills with a free space on our Future Skills Bootcamp worth £499 and we're also offering free 60 minute sessions throughout January.
 Register here to learn more.

 If that doesn't float your boat we’ve pulled together some more ideas of what you can do if you’re finding financial hurdles to learning something new.

-- Learn for free
+- Learn for free with another provider

 - WEA | There is a mixture of online and offline courses offered by the WEA and many of them are free.
 You can search by postcode and course type here.